Learn Amazon

 • AWS provides secure cloud computing environments, protecting company information, user identities, applications, and devices.

-• Developing AWS-related skills can lead to various career opportunities such as Solutions Architects, Cloud Practitioners, Web Developers, and Systems Operators.
+• Developing AWS-related skills can lead to various career opportunities such as solutions architects, cloud practitioners, web developers, and systems operators.

-• Average annual salaries for these roles range from $102,000 for Full Stack Developers to $132,000 for Solutions Architects and Cloud Practitioners.
+• Average annual salaries for these roles range from $102,000 for full-stack developers to $132,000 for solutions architects and cloud practitioners.

-• AWS competes with other cloud computing providers like Microsoft Azure, Google Cloud and VMWare, but remains a popular choice due to its secure and efficient infrastructure.
+• AWS competes with other cloud computing providers like Microsoft Azure, Google Cloud, and VMware, but remains a popular choice due to its secure and efficient infrastructure.

 • Noble Desktop offers in-person and live online courses that provide comprehensive training in AWS and cloud computing, with varying costs to suit different budgets.

 Amazon Web Services, referred to as AWS, is a cloud computing platform that offers services from data centers worldwide.
-A subsidiary of Amazon, Inc., AWS provides on-demand cloud computing services and APIs for businesses, government agencies, and individuals.
-AWS emphasizes three main categories for cloud computing–Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS) for a variety of industries and business functions.
+A subsidiary of Amazon, AWS provides on-demand cloud computing services and APIs for businesses, government agencies, and individuals.
+AWS emphasizes three main categories for cloud computing—Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS) for a variety of industries and business functions.

-AWS-related cloud computing skills help create career opportunities, particularly in advanced networking, data analytics, machine learning, and cybersecurity.
+AWS-related cloud computing skills create career opportunities, particularly in advanced networking, data analytics, machine learning, and cybersecurity.
 Experience in any of these areas contributes to proficiency with AWS.

 What is Amazon?

 Amazon Web Services, referred to as AWS, is a cloud computing platform that offers services from data centers worldwide.
-A subsidiary of Amazon, Inc., AWS provides on-demand cloud computing services and APIs for businesses, government agencies, and individuals.
+A subsidiary of Amazon, AWS provides on-demand cloud computing services and APIs for businesses, government agencies, and individuals.
 AWS is a cloud provider that facilitates computing, storage, databases, networking, and content delivery for millions of customers, including startups, major corporations, and government agencies.
-Additionally, a large and diverse community of clients and partners comprise the AWS Partners Network (APN), which provides systems integration that delivers AWS benefits.
+Additionally, a large and diverse community of clients and partners comprises the AWS Partner Network (APN), which provides systems integration that delivers AWS benefits.

 Read more about what Amazon is and why you should learn it.